a5021/BluePill_Project_Generator/README.md

   `make debug`

-Configuration macro names from main.h can be used as command line parameters for the make utility.
+Configuration macro names (those from top of main.h) can be used as command line parameters for the make utility.

   `make USE_ALL=1 USE_HSE=0 USE_PLL=0`